Robert Sanchez didn’t have to read a book to learn about the struggles and obstacles a young child from Idaho can face.

 Well, he doesn’t really have that choice.

-His wife, Lori, is the Dean of the College of Education at Northwest Nazarene University.
+His wife, Lori, is dean of Northwest Nazarene University’s College of Education.
 So, they have plenty to talk about in regard to education.

 And the two have passed on their passion for education to their children.
-Their daughter is a graduate of NNU and Boise State University and she works for Idaho Board of Education.
-Their son, also a graduate of NNU, is a medical officer going through an internship at Brooke Army Medical Center in Texas.
+Their daughter is a graduate of NNU and Boise State University and she works for the State Board of Education.
+Their son, also an NNU graduate, is a medical officer going through an internship at Brooke Army Medical Center in Texas.

 As if that wasn’t enough of a focus on education, Sanchez does a little teaching on the side.
 A third-degree black belt, he teaches martial arts classes to at-risk population groups in Nampa.